cozy/americano/README.md

 ### Handmade

-To write an Americano application you need to add it as dependency of your package.json file.
+To write an Americano application you need to add it as a dependency of your package.json file.

     npm install americano --save